JetBrains/intellij-ui-test-robot/README.md

 }
 ```
 By default, the port is local, so it could not be reached from another host.
-In case you need make it public you can add system property in the `runIdeForUiTests` task:
+In case you need to make it public, you can add system property in the `runIdeForUiTests` task:
 ```groovy
 runIdeForUiTests {
     // ......